Differentially Private Topological Data Analysis: Proofs of the Main Results

 \begin{proof}[Proof of Theorem \ref{thm: Cech sensitivity lower}] Suppose that $n$ is even.
-Let $a$ and $b$ be two points in the set $E$ with $|a - b| = \mathrm{diam} E$, and $D$ consist of $n/2$ $a$s and $n/2$ $b$s.
+Let $a$ and $b$ be two points in the set $E$ with $|a - b| = \mathrm{diam} E$, and $D$ consist of $n/2$ copies of $a$ and $n/2$ copies of $b$.
 Let $D'$ be obtained by moving one of $a$s to the mid-point of $a$ and $b$, say $c$.
 Then, it is obvious that

 and